Best Dog Food For Cocker Spaniels

 Cocker Spaniels require complete and balanced nutritional foods for overall health.
 The following nutrients must be present in their meals in the right quality and quantity:

-- Protein – Proteins are a major requirement in your pet’s food.
-A good source of protein is found in real meat or fish such as chicken, lamb, turkey, salmon or beef.
-Proteins are essential because they help dogs to build sturdy bones and lean muscles.
+- Protein: Proteins are a major requirement in your pet’s food.
+A good source of protein is found in real meat or fish, such as chicken, lamb, turkey, salmon, or beef.
+Proteins are essential because they help dogs build sturdy bones and lean muscles.
 Although proteins can also be found in vegetables, eggs, and some other plants, the best sources are still from meat and fish.

-- Carbs – Carbohydrates are a great source of energy that powers your dog’s high activity level.
-A major source of healthy carbs exists in premium quality ingredients like sweet potatoes.
+- Carbs: Carbohydrates are a great source of energy that powers your dog’s high activity level.
+A major source of healthy carbs exists in premium-quality ingredients like sweet potatoes.
 Fruits and vegetables are also good sources of carbs.
-However, you should try as much as possible to exclude corn from your pet’s meal if he is already carrying overweight.
-And it is even better to feed him with grain-free formula if he’s kind of food allergic or sensitive.
+However, you should try as much as possible to exclude corn from your pet’s meal if he is already overweight.
+And it is even better to feed him a grain-free formula if he’s allergic to or sensitive to food.

-- Fiber – Fiber helps keep your pet’s bowel regular and it aids in the digestion process.
+- Fiber: Fiber helps keep your pet’s bowels regular, and it aids in the digestion process.
 Moreover, carbs can serve as sources of fiber.
-Vegetables such as pumpkin and beetroot can also stand in as a source of fiber.
+Vegetables, such as pumpkin and beetroot, can also serve as sources of fiber.

-- Mineral and Vitamin – Vitamins and minerals are essential to your pet’s diet.
+- Minerals and Vitamins: Vitamins and minerals are essential to your pet’s diet.
 Some brands even include extra vitamins in their formulas.
-However, it is always good to avoid an excess of these nutrients, because they can be harmful if not in proper proportion.
+However, it is always good to avoid an excess of these nutrients because they can be harmful if not used in proper proportion.

 How Much Should You Feed Your Cocker Spaniel By Age?

-How much you feed your Cocker Spaniel depends on his stage regarding his age.
+How much you feed your Cocker Spaniel depends on his stage and his age.
 Although there may be no accurate measurement of the quantity you should feed your pet, the following are estimations:

-- Puppy – Cocker Spaniel puppies will usually need about 210 calories in the first few months of being born.
+- Puppy: Cocker Spaniel puppies will usually need about 210 calories in the first few months of being born.
 This quantity is expected to double as they get a month older.
-However, to maintain healthy body growth, they must be fed with the right level of protein, fats vitamins, and carbs.
+However, to maintain healthy body growth, they must be fed the right level of protein, fats, vitamins, and carbs.

-- Senior – The senior Cockers thrive well on low-fat dog foods.
-As they become older, they tend to be more docile and inactive.
+- Senior: The senior Cockers thrive well on low-fat dog foods.
+As they get older, they tend to be more docile and inactive.
 This makes them extremely prone to excess weight.
-Hence, there is a need to enrich their diet with extra omega 3 and 6 fatty acids for joints and hips health.
+Hence, there is a need to enrich their diet with extra omega-3 and omega-6 fatty acids for joint and hip health.

-- Food Allergies – There are certain ingredients that Cocker Spaniels may be allergic to in a food.
+- Food Allergies: There are certain ingredients that Cocker Spaniels may be allergic to in food.
 Some of the most common are dairy, soy, corn, pork, and fish.
-Furthermore, once your pet has been diagnosed with having allergies, necessary steps should be taken to exclude the allergen from his recipe.
+Furthermore, once your pet has been diagnosed with allergies, necessary steps should be taken to exclude the allergen from his recipe.

-- Hip Dysplasia – Cocker Spaniels are of the dog breeds that are also prone to Hip Dysplasia.
+- Hip dysplasia: Cocker Spaniels are one of the dog breeds that are also prone to hip dysplasia.
 Improperly positioned hips and joints are extremely dangerous.
-It often consequently leads to agony and lack of mobility as well as obesity.
-However one of the best ways to prevent this condition is by feeding your pet with supplements such as glucosamine and chondroitin.
+It often consequently leads to agony and a lack of mobility, as well as obesity.
+However, one of the best ways to prevent this condition is by feeding your pet supplements such as glucosamine and chondroitin.

 Final Thoughts

-In conclusion, it can be fun having a Cocker Spaniel as a pet.
+In conclusion, it can be fun to have a Cocker Spaniel as a pet.
 But it is usually very tiring if she becomes sickly or obese due to improper dieting.
-As a result, to get the best quality and most suitable dog food formula for your pet may even be frustrating.
+As a result, getting the best quality and most suitable dog food formula for your pet may even be frustrating.

-That is why we have come with this article to guide you on how to easily meet your Cocker dietary needs.
-Our recommended products here will definitely help you in buying the right recipe when next you are out shopping.
+That is why we have come up with this article to guide you on how to easily meet your Cocker dietary needs.
+Our recommended products here will definitely help you find the right recipe when you are out shopping.
 Therefore, make sure to look through the list carefully.